1954 Rugby League World Cup

-The 1954 Rugby League World Cup was rugby league football's first World Cup and was held in France in October–November 1954.
-Officially known as the "Rugby World Cup", four nations competed in the tournament: Australia, France, Great Britain and New Zealand.
-A group stage was held first, with Great Britain topping the table as a result of points difference.
-They went on to defeat France (who finished second in the table, level on points) in the final, which was held at Paris' Parc des Princes before 30,368 spectators.
+The 1954 Rugby League World Cup was rugby league's first World Cup and was held between 30 October and 13 November and hosted by France and was won by Great Britain who beat France in the final at the Parc des Princes in Paris.
+As it was the first official World Cup of either rugby code, it was officially known as the Rugby World Cup.

+Five nations were invited to compete: Australia, France, Great Britain, New Zealand and the United States, however the United States withdrew before the group stage draw.

-The prime instigators behind the idea of holding a rugby league world cup were the French, who were short of money following the seizing of their assets by French rugby union in the Second World War.
-The first rugby league world cup was an unqualified success.
+The prime instigators behind the idea of holding a rugby league world cup were the French, who were short of money following the seizure of their assets by French rugby union during the Second World War.

+The first Rugby League World Cup was an unqualified success.
 It was played in a uniformly good spirit, provided an excellent standard of play and was a fitting celebration of France's 20th anniversary as a rugby league-playing nation.
 The trophy, which was donated by the French, was worth eight million francs.

 Background

 The World Cup was a French initiative.
 Led by Paul Barrière, who donated the Rugby League World Cup trophy himself, they had been campaigning for such a tournament since before the Second World War.
-Teams from Australia, Great Britain, New Zealand and the United States were invited to join the hosts, France, for the first World Cup in 1953.
-However, the tournament was not held until 1954, with all teams except the United States participating.
-The French had suggested that the United States play but the other nations were concerned about a lack of competitiveness which was borne out by France beating the United States 31–0 on 9 January 1954.
-It had been suggested that Wales be invited instead of the USA but they weren't approached.

 The uncertainty of the ultimate outcome was of particular interest.
 In the early 1950s all four competing nations were quite capable of beating each other – no test series in the period was a foregone conclusion.

 If there were a favourite it was Australia who had just won back the Ashes.
 However, in 1953 they had lost series to both the French and the Kiwis, while Great Britain had defeated New Zealand on the second half of their 1954 Australasian tour.

 The form book merely provided a conundrum which was made more confusing when the British were forced, through injuries and players making themselves unavailable, to select a raw and largely untried squad which was given little credibility by the cynics.

 The captains for this historic event were Puig-Aubert (France), Cyril Eastlake (New Zealand), Clive Churchill (Australia) and Dave Valentine (Britain).
 The referees were Warrington's Charlie Appleton and Rene Guidicelli (Perpignan).

-Teams
+Participants

+Five teams were invited to participate in the first World Cup; Australia, Great Britain, New Zealand and the United States along with hosts, France.
+There were concerns around the United States participation.
+The American All Stars who had toured Australia and New Zealand and drawn big crowds in 1953 but were heavily beaten in all their games as well as being beaten 31–0 by France in 1954.
+This led to doubts around whether an American team would be competitive enough to compete with the United States withdrawing from the tournament.
+It had been suggested that Wales could replace the United States but were not invited as Great Britain were already participating.